 It’s a life of sleeping on bunk beds, bus seats, foam mats on the floor, and in the corner of busy airports.
 It’s a life of emptying your wallet of everything that you have—even though you desperately needed the money—so that somebody else can go on their outreach to Cambodia.
 It’s a life of kneeling in the dust to clean out infected cuts and wounds in the Philippines for hours on end.
 It’s a life of a huge community of people who are all so madly in love with Jesus.
 It’s a life of wiping away tears as you hand over the keys to a brand-new house to a family that is quietly weeping with gratitude.

 It might not be glitzy.
 You might not be successful according to the world, and you might be questioned by your family or mocked by your friends.
-But it’s so incredibly worth it.
-To live on the front lines, to not just read about the stories, but to be apart of the stories yourself, to watch your faith grow.
-We sacrifice our time, money, belongings, and personal space just to go to the very ends of the earth to tell people about a God who is so desperately in love with them.
-It’s an adventure, and I love it all.
+But it’s incredibly worth it.
+To live on the front lines, to not just read about the stories of what God is doing abroad, but to be apart of the stories yourself, to watch your faith grow.
+We sacrifice our time, money, belongings, and personal space to go to the very ends of the earth and tell people about the God who loves them.
+It’s an adventure, and I am so glad to be on it.

 So, do you think you have what it takes to become a missionary?